neumont-gamedev/neumont-gamedev.github.io/_posts/GameDev-ComputerGraphics/2024-09-30-gamedev-cg-2d-setup.md

 comments: true
 img_path: /assets/img/gamedev/cg/project
 ---
 _This guide will provide step-by-step instructions on how to create a Visual Studio C++ project for the Computer Graphics course.
-This project will use SDL to provide the 2D rendering._
+This project will use SDL to provide 2D rasterization.
+2D rasterization is the process of converting geometric shapes, such as lines, circles, and polygons, into pixels on a screen.
+It involves taking mathematical descriptions of these shapes and determining which pixels should be illuminated to represent them accurately._

 ### Create C++ Solution/Project ###
 + Open **Visual Studio** and select **Create a new project**